rathishsekhar/Custom_Performance_Metrics/README.md

-# Custom_RandomizedSearchCV README
+# Custom_Performance_Metrics README

-Project Name: Custom RandomizedSearchCV Implementation - Building a custom metrics commonly used in machine learning similar to that of sklearn.metrics
+Project Name: Custom Performance Metrics - Building a custom metrics commonly used in machine learning similar to that of sklearn.metrics

 # Table of Contents
 1. Overview